Open App

 Frequently Asked Questions

-What is the difference between odds ratio and relative risk?
+What is the difference between Odds Ratio and Relative Risk?

-How to interpret Number Needed to Treat (NNT)?
+What is Number Needed to Treat (NNT)?

 Start Your Epidemiological Analysis Today